sushant097/Handwritten-Line-Text-Recognition-using-Deep-Learning-with-Tensorflow/README.md

 ### Description
 Use Convolutional Recurrent Neural Network to recognize the Handwritten line text image without pre segmentation into words or characters.
 Use CTC loss Function to train.

-Special Thanks for the [SimpleHTR](https://github.com/githubharald/SimpleHTR) and [Lamhoangtung](https://github.com/lamhoangtung/LineHTR) for the great contribution.
+Special Thanks for the [Lamhoangtung](https://github.com/lamhoangtung/LineHTR) for the great contribution.

 ### Why Deep Learning?
 ![Why Deep Learning](images/WhyDeepLearning.png?raw=true "Why Deep Learning")